-- Someone who will, directly benefit if you get a grant or related to anyone who will benefit. - A current member of your organisation, a trustee, or a member of your organisation's staff. - Related to someone in one of these positions. - Previously worked for your organisation.
+- Someone who will directly benefit if your organisation receives funding. - Related to anyone who will benefit from the grant. - A current member of your organisation, trustee, or staff member. - Related to someone in any of these positions. - A former employee of your organisation.